Photon ring autocorrelations from gravitational fluctuations around a black hole: Gravitational fluctuations in a Schwarzschild background

 where $\bm{T}^{B 2}_{l m, \mu \nu}$ is Zerilli tensor harmonics with spin-2.
 Based on Eqs.~(\ref{4}), (\ref{5}) and (\ref{14a}), the $\delta g_{\mu \nu}^{{\rm T T}}$ in the asymptotic flatness regime reduces to

-The leading order of $\delta g_{\mu \nu}^{{\rm T T}}$ at spatial infinity is given by the spin-2 component of the metric perturbation.
-The spin-2 components are also known as gravitational waves, because it can carry energy into spatial infinity.
-This is formulated as radiated power for $\delta g_{\mu \nu}^{{\rm T T}}$ in the form of
+The leading order of $\delta g_{\mu \nu}^{{\rm T T}}$ at $r\rightarrow \infty$ is also known as gravitational waves, because it can carry energy into spatial infinity.
+Using Eq.~(\ref{13}), the radiated power for the gravitational waves is given by